l77l77/mbaytas.github.io/research/pep/index.md

 ## **Publications**

-Jens Hulteberg & Vendela Stenson (2021).
-The PEP: Creating and evaluating a user centered speculative design that aims to trigger discussion around the consequences of technology on mental health.
+Jens Hulteberg & Vendela Stenson (2021). **The PEP: Creating and evaluating a user centered speculative design that aims to trigger discussion around the consequences of technology on mental health**.
 Master’s thesis submitted to the joint Department of Computer Science and Engineering at Chalmers University of Technology and University of Gothenburg.